synthizer/synthizer/manual/src/concepts/initialization.md

 # Logging, Initialization, and Shutdown

-The following excerpts from `synthizer.h` specify the loggin and initialization API.
+The following excerpts from `synthizer.h` specify the logging and initialization API.
 Explanation follows:

 ```